The Lost Gate: Wad's Story

 A secondary story interleaves throughout the book about a boy named Wad.
 In the remote part of Westil, a young man emerges from what seemed to be a man shaped tree, and stumbles around.
 Naked and unable (or unwilling) to speak, he is provided some food and clothes by a kind young woman.
 The young man makes his way to the castle in the country Iceway where he befriends a cook in the castle and is named Wad.
-For years Wad is the cook's helper.
+For years, Wad is the cook's helper.
 He speaks to few and constantly spies on everyone, finding unexplained passages to inaccessible places in the castle.
 His spying allows him to thwart an attempt on the unloved queen's life, and he becomes her lover.
 The queen becomes pregnant and convinces the King the child (named Oath) is his.
 The King learns to love his wife and pulls away from his mistress and their two sons.
 The Queen, fearing that the mistress' illegitimate sons could challenge her own son, asks Wad to kill them.
 Instead of murdering them, Wad imprisons them beneath the castle.
-Eventually the Queen and the King conceive their own child.
+Eventually, the Queen and the King conceive their own child.
 Wanting her claim to the throne to be completely legitimate, the Queen kills Oath, and attempts to murder Wad, the mistress, and her children in their prisons.
 As Wad is saving the mistress and children, Danny makes his Great Gate, causing Wad to remember his plans as the Gate Thief.
 His failed attempt to eat Danny's gate leaves him with the ability to spawn only a handful of gates.

 Conclusion

 Danny is able to master the gates he swallowed from the Gate Thief.
 Leslie and Marion return successfully from Westil but Ced has remained behind.
 Before they can leave the high school, Danny's family attacks him to demand access to the Great Gate.
-The powered up Leslie and Marion have no problems defeating them and making it clear that they will control access to the Great Gates only if Danny is obeyed and safe.
+The powered up Leslie and Marion have no problems defeating them; they also made it clear that they will control access to the Great Gates only if Danny is obeyed and safe.